 In seeing one another, we completed one another, and for this reason it’s my pleasure to share these photos from the event with the site.
 There’s more memorabilia which I haven’t quite gathered yet, but which I’ll also be passing along once it’s ready.
 For now, pictures include the ‘build-up’ photos to the event of Cahuenga’s surrounding area, as well as a few shots of the volunteers who helped organize the space, a couple of pictures of the Open Mic hours themselves, and the final group photo.
 Hashtags I’ve used for these pictures include:

 #Multilingual, #Tongvalands, #RanchoCahuenga, #OpenMicCahuenga, #Immigrant, #Black, #Queer, #Resilience, and #LAPL #Stories.
 I’ve applied these terms in an effort to have more of the ‘identities’ implied by them reflected at our local libraries.
 If any of you are so inclined, it’d be great to have you all grow these and any additionally inclusive tags with me.

 To be sure, following Saturday what’s clear is that of course our communities need more events like these.
 It’s going to take some work though, which is to say more organizing, and that can only be accomplished with more unity in the community, which is to say, your voices.

 To that end, for those interested, I will be sure to follow up regarding the next Friends of Cahuenga board meeting.
-In the meantime, please enjoy the rest of National Poetry month, and for anyone who needs me to send the pictures through another medium, just let me know and I’ll be happy to do so accordingly.
+In the meantime, please enjoy the rest of National Poetry month, and for anyone who needs the pictures through another medium, just let me know and I’ll be happy to reach out accordingly.